| HOME

 hierarchy, no matter what type, is not what defines a 'pack' ~

 a pack is a family group of related individuals.
+Based on the dog's true social inclination and

 strategy of life being that of the solitary, scavenger carnivore,